TDPrabhu/Capstone-Project/README.md

 **Table Creation:**

-Tables are created by executing the script create\_tables.py.
-The create\_tables.py in returns will call the sql\_queries.py which has all the DDL statements in it.
+Tables are created by executing the script create_tables.py.
+The scripts will call the sql_queries.py which has all the required DDL statements in it.

 **ETL Pipeline:**

- etl.py is used to extract &amp; transform the data from the file provided.
-It establishes the connection to the DB, then it extracts the required information from the files mentioned in the path and stores the data in to the appropriate staging tables.
+etl.py is used to extract and transform the data from the file.
+It establishes a connection to the database; it extracts the required information from the files mentioned in the path and stores the data in to the appropriate staging tables.
 It checks for the duplicate before inserting the record into the facts and dim.
-The code is modularized and provided all the comments.
+The code is modularized and comments are included explaining their function.

- 1)upload\_immigration\_data\_S3: Function will fetch immigration data and store it in the S3 bucket.
-All the transformation like checking the data type, date format &amp; etc, the defaultdict are used to map country and us states.
+ 1)upload\_immigration\_data\_S3:This function will fetch the immigration data and store it in the S3 bucket.
+For all the transformation like checking the data type, date format, the defaultdict is used to map the country and State for US.

-  - The valid US states  are loaded into the dictionary , if the column doesnt have the values provided in dictionary it will be             replaced with "Other".
+  - The valid US states are loaded into the dictionary, if the column doesn’t have the values provided, it will be replaced with             "Other".

  - The valid Country and their respective country code are loaded into the dictionary , if the column doesnt have the values provided in    dictionary it will be replaced with "Other".

- - Once all the transformation is done, the data are loaded into the pandas data frame, converted to parquet file ,then into the S3        bucket.
+ - Once all the required transformation is done, the data is then loaded to a pandas data frame, converted to parquet file format and      then moved into the S3 bucket.

- - The parquet file is loaded into two folders Source &amp; Result.
-The source will contain all the files and the result folder wil have    only the **delta files** .
+ - The parquet file is loaded into two folders Source & Result.
+The source will contain all the files and the result folder will only      have the  **delta files** .

  2)upload\_usa\_demography\_S3: Function will fetch and load the usa-cities-demography.csv into S3 bucket.